 A Tonkinese will probably suit your lifestyle and your family if:

-you want a cat who will consider itself a member of the family, who will show its affection and appreciation for you and other family members but always on its own term
+you want a cat who will consider itself a member of the family, who will show its affection and appreciation for you and other family members but always on its own terms

-You should consider very carefully whether a Tonkinese will suit you if:
+However, you should consider very carefully whether Tonkinese will suit you if:

 you love to have beautiful objects around you and want nothing but the best in your home - Tonks are no respecters of precious things, fragile ornaments, expensive velvet draperies or shag-pile carpets